 The Cowles Center for Dance and the Performing Arts is the Twin Cities' newest arts center and the flagship for dance in Minnesota.
 Centrally located in downtown Minneapolis, The Cowles Center includes the newly refurbished 500-seat Goodale Theater; the former Hennepin Center for the Arts, home to 20 leading dance and performing arts organizations.
 The Cowles Center is a catalyst for the creation, presentation, education, enjoyment and celebration of dance and the performing arts.

-A block of rooms has been reserved at the Radisson Blu and the Marriott City Center for Twin Cities Tap Festival participants.
-Both are within one block of the Cowles Center.
+A block of rooms has been reserved at the Embassy Suites directly across the street from The Cowles Center.
 Please contact the hotels directly to book your rooms.